zahifarah/zahifarah/README.md

 I'm a film director turned developer around the start of 2021.

-* Tech stack: MERN (MongoDB, Express, React, Node), Bootstrap 4/5 ✅
+* Tech stack: MERN (MongoDB, Express, React, Node)
 * Tech stance: agnostic 🤘🏼
 * Excited about all things web, cybersecurity and blockchain ⚡️